-Prevention of hypoglycemia for all insulin-treated drivers
+Prevention of low blood sugar for all insulin-treated drivers

-- Measure your blood glucose level immediately before and at least every 4 hours during long drives. - Always carry blood glucose monitoring equipment and treatment for hypoglycemia (e.g. source of fastacting carbohydrate) within easy reach (e.g. attached to the visor). - You should not drive when your blood glucose level is less than 4.0 mmol/L. If your blood glucose level is less than 4.0 mmol/L, you should have some carbohydratecontaining food and not begin to drive until your blood glucose level is at least 5.0 mmol/L. - Stop and treat yourself as soon as hypoglycemia and/or impaired driving is suspected.
-You should not drive for at least 45 minutes after effective treatment of mild to moderate hypoglycemia (i.e. blood glucose level 2.5 - 4.0 mmol/L).
+- Measure your blood sugar level immediately before and at least every 4 hours during long drives. - Always carry blood sugar monitoring equipment and an emergency supply of fast-acting carbohydrate within easy reach (e.g. attached to the visor). - Do not start driving if your blood sugar is less than 4.0 mmol/L. If you feel symptoms of low blood sugar while you are driving, stop the vehicle in a safe location and remove the keys from the ignition. - If your blood sugar is less than 4.0 mmol/L, you should have 15 grams of carbohydrate and not begin to drive until your blood sugar is at least 5.0 mmol/L. It is suggested to wait for 40 minutes to recover fully from low blood sugar. - If your blood glucose is < 2.8 mmol/L while driving you must refrain from driving immediately, and notify a member of your health-care team as soon as possible.